 St Patricks Day Cake Pops

-Everyone knows they’re gold at the end of a rainbow, so why not celebrate St Patrick’s Day with these easy cake pops, made skinny buy using a cake pop pan, a box cake mix, fat free yogurt, egg whites and water!
+Everyone knows there’s gold at the end of a rainbow, so why not celebrate St Patrick’s Day with these easy cake pops, made skinny by using a cake pop pan, a box cake mix, fat free yogurt, egg whites and water!

 I packed them in plastic containers with some green grass and gold chocolate coins and I thought they looked adorable.
 To save time, I made half the batch green with sprinkles, and the other half rainbow.

 I’ve mentioned in my first Skinny Cake Pop post, that using a cake pop pan like this Nordic Ware one I bought from Target makes these easy to make, just as easy as making cupcakes, and I love that I don’t have to mix them with frosting to turn them into balls.
 Since making cake balls a few times, I got smart and bought an extra pan

 so I can bake two at the same time.
 Here’s the recipe!